CoderScholar64/cs-ini/README.md

 * Linked Lists each containing an array with a fixed amount which holds the tokens.
 * UTF-8 Encoding/Decoding Support.
 * Unit Test for ASCII and UTF-8.
-* Unit Test for Lexer Storage.
+* Unit Test for Lexer.